Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

-In this section, we will give an introduction to Multiple Additive Regression Tree (MART), and the distributed implementation in KunPeng.
-Since MART is already implemented in KunPeng with great efficiency and effectiveness, we will use it as the basic building block for the distributed deep forest implementation, and any other kinds of building blocks can be further developed for the distributed version of deep forest.
+In this section, we will briefly introduce Multiple Additive Regression Tree (MART), and address some important features of MART which are utilized in our implementation of the distributed deep forest framework.
+Then, the distributed implementation of MART in KunPeng is briefly explained.
+Since MART is already implemented in KunPeng with great efficiency and effectiveness, and significant improvements have been shown to be reached by making it as the basic learners, we will use it as the basic building block for the distributed deep forest implementation, and any other kinds of building blocks can also be employed for the distributed version of the deep forest.

-Multiple Additive Regression Tree (MART), which is also known as Gradient Boosting Decision Tree (GBDT) and Gradient Boosting Machine (GBM)~\cite{friedman2001greedy}, is a widely used machine learning algorithm in both academic and industry fields, because of their high effectiveness and great interpretability~\cite{zhou2017kunpeng}.
+Multiple Additive Regression Tree (MART), which is also known as Gradient Boosting Decision Tree (GBDT) and Gradient Boosting Machine (GBM)~\cite{friedman2001greedy}, is a widely used machine learning algorithm in both academic and industrial fields, because of their high effectiveness and great interpretability~\cite{zhou2017kunpeng}.
+In fact, most of the winning Kaggle competitions or data science projects always use an ensemble of MART or its variants~\cite{chen2016xgboost} as the final model, due to its superior performance.

-To give a quick glance of MART, we will first give a brief explanation to boosting decision tree~\cite{drucker1996boosting}, which constructs the model by additively fitting a tree model to the current residual.
-In details, let $\bm{x}_i$ denotes the $i$-th instance and $y_i$ is the corresponding label.
-At the $t$-th iteration, we have got the prediction $F_{t-1}$ from the first $(t-1)$-rounds, then the tree model $f_t$ is learned to minimize the following objective,
+To give a quick glance of MART, we will first briefly introduce boosting decision tree \cite{drucker1996boosting}.
+Boosting decision tree constructs the model by additively fitting a tree model to the current residual.
+Let $\bm{x}_i$ denotes the $i$-th instance and $y_i$ is the corresponding label of this instance.
+At the $t$-th iteration, we have the prediction $F_{t-1}$ from the first $(t-1)$-rounds, then the tree model $f_t$ is learned to minimize the following objective,

 in which $l$ is the loss function and $\Omega$ is the regularization term which controls the complexity of the tree model $f_t$.
 Then, the prediction $F_{t}$ from the $t$-round is